cestastanford/grandtour/scholars-essays/paul-ciceroni-and-their-clients-(old).md

 ---
 layout: article
 title: "4.
-Ciceroni and their Clients: Making a Profession of Tourism
+Ciceroni and their Clients: Making a Profession of Tourism"
 author: Carole Paul
 session: 4
 chapter: 4